ArubaIberia/mmcollect/README.md

 # Run the command on controllers with status "UPDATE SUCCESSFUL"
 mmcollect -h your.mm.ip.address -u username -f "?(@.Configuration_State == 'UPDATE SUCCESSFUL')" "show version"
 ```

-Notice from the last example above how mmcollect replaces whitespace and other non-alphanumeric characters with underscores ('_') in attribute names, to workaround some problems with that kind of attributes in jsonpath expressions.

 You can also specify several filter criteria separated by pipes, as usual: